Ok, so you’re looking for a web design consultant. The question is, how do you find the right one?

 Important Note Moving Forward

-In this article, we’ll be using the terms “web designer” and “web consultant” interchangeably since many web designers also work as web consultants.
+In this article, we’ll be using the terms “web designer” and “web design consultant” interchangeably since many web designers also work as web design consultants.

 A Look At Mistake #1 and Budgeting Constraints